Neutrino quantum kinetics in three flavors: Heating rate

 \section{Heating rate}

-In order to quantify the impact of flavor evolution computed considering all three flavors vs.~the two-flavor approximation, we compute the ratio between the neutrino heating rates in the (quasi-)steady-state flavor configuration with and without flavor conversion for two and three flavors.
+In order to quantify the impact of flavor evolution, we compute the ratio between the neutrino heating rates in the (quasi-)steady-state flavor configuration with and without flavor conversion.
 The heating rate, $\dot{\epsilon} = \dot{\epsilon}_{\nu_{e}} + \dot{\epsilon}_{\bar{\nu}_{e}}$, is defined considering

 where $Q = 1.2933$~MeV denotes the $Q$-value of the beta reaction, $m_{e}=0.511$~MeV is the mass of the electron, $\sigma_{0}$ is the characteristic neutrino interaction cross section ($4G_{\textrm{F}}^{2} m_{e}^{2}/\pi \approx 1.7 \times 10^{-44}$~cm$^{2}$)~\cite{thompsonthesis}, $(1-f_{e^{-}})$ is the Pauli-blocking factor of electrons, and $g_{A}=1.27$ is the axial coupling.